tleyden/elastic-thought/README.md

     echo $COUCHBASE_SERVER_IP
 ```

+### Set the CoreOS update channel to Alpha

+elastic-thought currently requires the **alpha** channel of CoreOS.
+You will need to update config.rb accordingly.

 ### Increase RAM size of VM's

 Couchbase Server wants a lot of RAM.
 Bump up the vm memory size to 2GB.